Being cheated on can leave you feeling insecure, hurt your self-esteem, and cause you to develop trust issues.

 16. Talk to a therapist.

 A therapist could give you tailored advice based on your situation and help you cope with this.
-Don’t be afraid to reach out to them and get their help.
+So don’t be afraid to reach out to them and get their help.

 This is important if you want to make things work with your partner or if you want to prevent trust issues from damaging any future relationships that you might have.